Igor Vovchanchyn: March 1996

 DNRF: Ukrainian Octagon, the UCMAL: Ukrainian No Rules Championship, and the first ever IFC event: IFC 1: Kombat in Kyiv.
-Across these three tournaments, he won 9 fights (7 KO/TKO's and 2 submissions) with none of them going past the first round.
+Across these three tournaments, he won nine fights (seven KO/TKOs and two submissions) with none of them going past the first round.
 At the IFC tournament, all three men he faced in the same night (Fred Floyd, Paul Varelans and John Dixon) weighed over 300 pounds/136 kilograms.
 The fight against Paul Varelans was considered one of the greatest fights in European MMA history.
 In attendance at this event, was former heavyweight boxing champion Leon Spinks, who was a 'guest of honor'.

 UFC Invitation

 Vovchanchyn was invited to fight at UFC 11 in September 1996, but could not participate due to visa issues as well as dissatisfaction with the offer.

 Subsequent victories

 Having achieved much success competing in the former Soviet Union, Vovchanchyn then won the 1st Absolute Fighting World Cup Pankration tournament in Tel Aviv, Israel on 12 November 1997.
 In the tournament final, Vovchanchyn faced Nick Nutter, an NCAA All-American Wrestler from Ohio State and a protégé of Mark Coleman.
 Nutter dominated the fight for approximately 25 minutes, until he was stunned by a head butt from Vovchanchyn.
 Bleeding heavily, Nutter submitted.